 Codes and Frequencies

-For persons aged 18 and over (and aged 17 and over for 1970), this variable indicates if the person ever smoked a pipe.
+For sample adults aged 18 and over, PIPEV indicates if the person ever smoked a pipe.
+PIPEV is available for persons age 17 and older in 1970, half of sample persons age 18 and older in 1987 and 1992, and sample persons age 18 and older in 1991.
 For 1970, the question asked if the person smoked "at least 3 packages of pipe tobacco during [their] entire life."
 Please see the Universe tab for changes in the universe over time for this variable.

 From 1970 to 2005, "pipe" was person defined.
 In 1987, the Field Representative's Manual noted that if questions arise, interviewers should include pipe tobacco only, and cigarette or cigars crumbled into pipes should not be counted.
 The 2005 and 2015 survey text added the phrase "even one time?" to the question about whether the person ever smoked a pipe.
 Beginning in 2015, pipe is defined as a pipe filled with tobacco: either a regular pipe, water pipe, or hookah.